Energy-and Spectral-Efficiency Trade-off in Distributed Massive-MIMO Networks: System Model

+Here, the first term is the desired signal for UE $t$, the second term is interference term due to imperfect channel estimation, the third term is interference term due to all other UEs and the last term is the noise.

-We have considered Partial Full-Pilot Zero-Forcing (PFZF) combining \cite{zhang2021local}, where each AP suppresses the interference caused by users with strong channels from other users who also have strong channels, using local zero-forcing constraints—provided the AP has sufficient spatial degrees of freedom.
+We have considered Partial Full-Pilot Zero-Forcing (PFZF) combining~\cite{zhang2021local}, where each AP suppresses the interference caused by UEs with strong channels for other UEs who also have strong channels, using local zero-forcing vectors, provided the AP has sufficient spatial degrees of freedom.
 Specifically, each AP \( m \) classifies the users it serves into two groups: the strong users, denoted by \( \mathcal{S}_m \), whose interference is actively suppressed, and the weak users, denoted by \( \mathcal{W}_m \), whose interference is only partially mitigated due to limited spatial resources.
-Correspondingly, for each user \( t \), \( \mathcal{M}_t \) represents the set of APs for which the user \( t \) is considered strong (i.e., \( t \in \mathcal{S}_m \)), and \( \mathcal{Q}_t \) denotes the set of APs for which the user \( t \) is considered weak (i.e., \( t \in \mathcal{W}_m \)).
+In addition, we also define a binary variable $\delta_{mt}$ such that $\delta_{mt} {=}1$, when $t {\in} \mathcal{S}_m$ and $\delta_{mt} {=} 0$, otherwise.
+Let $L_{\mathcal{S}_m}$ denote the number of pilots used by strong UEs at AP $m$.
+The partitioning of UEs into strong or weak are performed in the same way as in \cite{zhang2021local}, while maintaining $A {-} L_{\mathcal{S}_m}{>}0$.
+Although further performance gains can be achieved using generalized PFZF (G-PFZF)~\cite{khan2025adaptive}, this work focuses on the standard PFZF scheme.
+The uplink SE of UE \( t \) is lower bounded as~\cite{zhang2021local,khan2025comments}: